contariaa/FastQuit/README.md

 With the help of [MixinExtras](https://github.com/LlamaLad7/MixinExtras) and a custom Mixin Config Plugin, the mixins have been designed to be very non-intrusive while also being very effective.

-Because of that there is currently no known incompatibilities.
+Fast Backups:
+- (FIXED in FastQuit v3.1.0+) crash on world exit when "Allow multiple running Worlds" is ON
+- (FIXED in Fast Backups v0.17+) crash when quitting Minecraft immediately after world exit, fixed in newer versions of Fast Backup

+Wakes:
+- (FIXED in Wakes v0.4.0+) crash on world exit with Wakes 0.3.0

-If you do suspect an incompatibility with another mod, please [open an issue](#problems)!
+If you suspect an incompatibility with another mod, please [open an issue](#problems)!

 ### Problems?